On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: Introduction

-The decoding in IRSA is an iterative process involving successive interference cancellation (SIC)~\cite{ref_verdu_mud_1998}, where the users are decoded via a combination of inter-RE and intra-RE SIC~\cite{ref_khaleghi_pimrc_2017}. \emph{Inter-RE SIC} refers to the removal of packet replicas from a different RE than the one the packet was decoded in, while \emph{intra-RE SIC} refers to the removal of a packet from the same RE in which the packet was decoded, in order to facilitate decoding additional packets that may have been transmitted in that RE.
-The conventional version of IRSA used only inter-RE SIC to decode users and assumed a collision model, wherein only singleton REs can be decoded~\cite{ref_liva_toc_2011}.
-Here, a singleton RE refers to an RE where a single user's packet is received without collision.
-Since no packets can be decoded in REs where collisions occur, the maximum possible throughput is one packet per RE, the same as the throughput with perfectly coordinated multiple access.
-This maximum can be achieved asymptotically as the number of users and REs go to infinity, when the soliton distribution is used to generate the repetition factors of the users~\cite{ref_narayanan_istc_2012}.
+The decoding in IRSA is an iterative process involving successive interference cancellation (SIC)~\cite{ref_verdu_mud_1998}, where the users are decoded via a combination of inter-RB and intra-RB SIC~\cite{ref_khaleghi_pimrc_2017}. \emph{Inter-RB SIC} refers to the removal of packet replicas from a different RB than the one the packet was decoded in, while \emph{intra-RB SIC} refers to the removal of a packet from the same RB in which the packet was decoded, in order to facilitate decoding additional packets that may have been transmitted in that RB.
+The conventional version of IRSA used only inter-RB SIC to decode users and assumed a collision model, wherein only singleton RBs can be decoded~\cite{ref_liva_toc_2011}.
+Here, a singleton RB refers to an RB where a single user's packet is received without collision.
+Since no packets can be decoded in RBs where collisions occur, the maximum possible throughput is one packet per RB, the same as the throughput with perfectly coordinated multiple access.
+This maximum can be achieved asymptotically as the number of users and RBs go to infinity, when the soliton distribution is used to generate the repetition factors of the users~\cite{ref_narayanan_istc_2012}.